dessentialist/rag_agent/Migrations.md

 ---

-### Chunk 10 — Cleanup & Documentation
+### Chunk 10 — Cleanup & Documentation (Completed)

 Changes
-- Remove Replit artifacts and client-specific assets.
+- Removed client-specific assets and references; neutralized branding in CSS/JS/templates and images.
-- Update `README.md` for neutral app, setup steps (venv, Makefile), first-run wizard, and Settings.
+- Updated `README.md` with venv/Makefile workflow, first-run wizard, diagnostics, and troubleshooting.
-- Add `index.md` documenting folder structure, classes, and functions with concise explanations.
+- Ensured `index.md` documents folder structure and key services/functions.
-- Update `BLUEPRINT.md` to reflect new architecture and flows.
+- Updated `BLUEPRINT.md` to reflect settings-driven configuration and simplified chat UI.

 Success criteria
 - Repo is clean, brand-neutral, and self-explanatory to new users.
+[Met]

 Testing
 - Fresh machine dry run of setup and first-run wizard.
+(See Make targets below.)

 Debugging
-- Keep a short “Troubleshooting” section in README.
+- Added a “Troubleshooting” section in README.

 ---